Beef Wellington

 - flour for rolling out puff pastry

-- 12 oz puff pastry thawed
+- 12 oz all-butter puff pastry thawed

 - 1 large egg lightly beaten (for egg wash)